-In addition to cash and cash equivalents, Tornator has a committed revolving credit facility of EUR 200 million, which remained fully unused on the closing date.
-The facility, as well as all funds withdrawn under it, will mature in 2025.
+In addition to cash and cash equivalents, Tornator has a committed revolving credit facility of EUR 200 million, which remained fully undrawn on the reporting date.
+The facility, as well as all funds withdrawn under it, will mature in 2029.